dippedincode/CV/README.md

 ## Interests
 - **Sport**: I play football, squash and table tennis, and I am a keen follower of football, cricket and a few other sports.

-- **Music**: I enjoy attending music concerts when I can and I follow both established and new artists online..
+- **Music**: I enjoy attending music concerts when I can and I follow both established and new artists online.

 Any other free time I have is taken up with caring for and entertaining my two young children and in turn my wife and wider community of family and friends.